bigbearstudios/bbservices-ruby/README.md

   # This method is called when calling 'run' or 'run_service' from a provider.
   # Please See 'safe vs unsafe' execution for more information
   def run_service
+    #Note that an error raise here will result in an unsuccessful run
   end

   ##
   # This method is called when calling 'run!' or 'run_service!' from a provider.
   # Please See 'safe vs unsafe' execution for more information
   def run_service!
+    #Note that an error raise here will result in an unsuccessful run, the error will also
+    #be raised up outside of the service
   end
 end
 ```